 This sets the stage for an attack by two French corsairs looking to capitalize on Spanish wealth: Martin Côté and Jean de Beautemps.
 Their attack on Cartagena was very well orchestrated when they arrived in seven ships with more than a thousand men.

-The city initially fought back but were facing many deaths and a gutting of Cartagena; as such, the city’s leaders negotiated the ransom and managed to save Cartagena from complete destruction.
+The city initially fought back but was facing many deaths and a gutting of Cartagena; as such, the city’s leaders negotiated the ransom and managed to save Cartagena from complete destruction.